 At a session on the technology deployed to support personalization, executives presented how companies provide customer-centric opportunities in a brand-friendly way.

 Carrie Tharp, VP of Retail and Consumer at Google Cloud, confirmed shoppers want personalization but don’t want to be “creeped out” by being asked for too much data.

 “There is no such thing as too much personalization, just personalization done wrong,” she said.

-The people I talked with at each conference emphasized that the extended retail supply chain is still not fixed following the disruptions caused by the COVID outbreak.
+The people I talked to, many of them food retailers with at each conference, emphasized that the extended retail supply chain is still not fixed following the disruptions caused by the COVID outbreak.

 This fact is validated by anyone visiting a food store – plenty of bare spots remain on the shelves.

 Fortunately, there are plenty of systems and processes to get food retailers from where they are to where they need to be and deliver on the goal of having the right product at the right place and time.